Personal Loan With Bank Statements Only: Safer 2026 Checklist

 3. ProsperJoint application flexibility560Helpful when a co-borrower or broader transaction review improves your odds.

-4. Best EggFast funding after verification600Solid for fair-credit borrowers who can upload income documents quickly and cleanly.
+4. Best EggFunding timing after verification600Worth comparing for fair-credit borrowers who can upload income documents cleanly.

 5. LendingClubDebt-consolidation-friendly structure600Useful when you want to pay off revolving debt and submit alternative proof of income.